 On many occasions, we have insufficient reliable information to apply the biodiversity criteria with absolute certainty.
 We are dependent on third-party information in that respect.
-If the amount of reliable information regarding points that are essential to ASN Bank is insufficient, we refrain from investing.
+If the amount of reliable information regarding points that are essential to us insufficient, we refrain from investing.